 A member can give okay to another adult person (like a relative, friend, lawyer, or doctor) to act as his or her representative to file a complaint or appeal or to request a coverage determination on his or her behalf.

-A representative (or surrogate) can also be approved by the court or act on behalf of the member according to state law to file an appeal or complaint for a member.
-A surrogate could include, but is not limited to, a court ordered guardian, a person who has Durable Power of Attorney, a health care proxy, or a person chosen under a health care consent statute.
+A representative can also be approved by the court or act on behalf of the member to file an appeal or complaint on their behalf.
+A representative can include, but is not limited to, a court ordered guardian, a person who has Durable Power of Attorney, a health care proxy, or a person chosen under a health care consent statute.

-If a member is incapacitated or legally incompetent a surrogate is not required to submit an Appointment of Representation Form.
-The surrogate will need to give Superior HealthPlan copies of the legal papers supporting his or her status as the member’s authorized representative.
+If a member is incapacitated or legally incompetent a representative is not required to submit an Appointment of Representation (AOR) Form.
+The representative will need to give Superior HealthPlan STAR+PLUS Medicare-Medicaid Plan (MMP) copies of the legal papers supporting his or her status as the member’s authorized representative.

 How to Authorize a Representative: